-Acute pollution that is discovered shall be mapped, with respect to coverage, drifting direction, and amount of discharge.
-The thickness distribution of any oil slick on the sea surface shall be mapped.
-The mapping shall be initiated as soon as the acute pollution is discovered.
-Visual observation on the sea surface shall be performed in compliance with Bonn agreement oil appearance code BAOAC).
+Acute pollution that has been detected, shall be mapped, among other things, with regard to propagation, drifting direction, amount of discharge and properties.
+Mapping shall be started as soon as possible after the acute pollution has been detected.
+Thickness distribution of oil flakes on the sea surface shall be mapped.